mkurman/grpo-llm-evaluator/README.md

 # GRPO LLM Evaluator

-This project implements a Grouped Relative Policy Optimization (GRPO) based LLM evaluator, with an option for supervised fine-tuning (SFT) on evaluation feedback.
+This project implements a Group Relative Policy Optimization (GRPO) based LLM evaluator, with an option for supervised fine-tuning (SFT) on evaluation feedback.
 It leverages the `unsloth` library for efficient model training and inference.

 ![GRPO LLM Evaluator @ Imagen 3](image.jpeg)